G00402034/G00402034.github.io/index.md

 ![UML Diagram](assets/chrome_wlvICTHz0N.png)
 The diagram shows the main classes and their relationships

-Private members are marked with "-", public with "+", protected with "#"
+Private variables are marked with "-", public with "+", protected with "#"

 Static methods are marked with {static}

-Abstract/virtual methods are marked appropriately

 The Column struct is shown as a separate class since it has its own behavior

-Windows API dependencies are not shown in the diagram as they're implementation details
 ### Introduction

-This project is a C++ implementation of the classic "Digital Rain" effect inspired by the Matrix movies.
-It utilizes modern C++ techniques, including object-oriented programming, smart pointers, and Windows API functions for console manipulation.
-The goal was to create an efficient, visually appealing, and optimized implementation of the cascading text effect in a Windows console environment.
+This project is a C++ implementation of the "Digital Rain" effect inspired by the Matrix movies.
+It uses modern C++ techniques like object-oriented programming, smart pointers, and Windows API functions for console manipulation.
+My goal was to create a visually appealing and optimized implementation of the effect in a Windows console.

 ### Design & Test